The Legend of Five Goats

 The Legend of Five Goats comes from the ancient Guangzhou city, and is an origin of Guangzhou's nicknames like 'City of Five Goats', 'City of the Goat', 'City of the Rice'.
 It is also the origin of many Guangzhou local brands' names.
-The name 'Five Goats' can earliest be seen in poetry of Tang dynasty, and the related legendry can be dated back to Jin dynasty.
+The name can earliest be seen in poetry of Tang dynasty, and the related legendry can be dated back to Jin dynasty.
 Though the legendary had several versions, it was unified after Ming dynasty.
 Usually the Legend of Five Goats reflects the history that Lingnan people was colonized by Zhongyuan ancestors.
 In 2007, this legend was collected into the first batch of The Masterpieces of the Oral and Intangible Heritage of Humanity of Guangzhou.

-Content of the Legend of Five Goats
+Content of the legend

 It is said that in ancient Guangzhou, there was a time when a drought lasted many years.
 Food was in extremely short supply and people struggled to avoid starvation.
 One day, suddenly, a holy melody spread in the air and a five-colour cloud drifted in the sky from the South China Sea.
 Then five gods, who were wearing five different colours of clothing and rode five different coloured goats, appeared with the cloud, each one held a sheaf of wheat with six stalks.
 They gave the wheat to the people, left the five goats, and they left by the clouds.
 People spread the grains to the ground.
-From then on, Guangzhou had regular winds and rains and rich harvests, and the five god goats became stone goat, standing on the hill.
+From then on, Guangzhou had regular winds and rains and rich harvests, and the five god goats became stone goats, standing on the hill.
 This is how the nicknames of Guangzhou came about.